Participatory budgeting: Procedure

-Broadly, all participatory budgeting schemes allow citizens to deliberate with the goal of creating either a concrete financial plan (a budget), or a recommendation to elected representatives.
+Broadly, all participatory budgeting programs allow citizens to deliberate with the goal of creating either a concrete financial plan (a budget), or a recommendation to elected representatives.
 In the Porto Alegre model, the structure of the scheme gives sub-jurisdictions (neighborhoods) authority over the larger political jurisdiction (the city) of which they are part.
 Neighborhood budget committees, for example, have authority to determine the citywide budget, not just the allocation of resources for their particular neighborhood.
 Therefore, mediating institutions are also needed to combine budget preferences expressed by sub-jurisdictions.

-According to the World Bank Group, certain factors are needed for participatory budgeting to be adopted: "[…] strong mayoral support, a civil society willing and able to contribute to ongoing policy debates, a generally supportive political environment that insulates participatory budgeting from legislators' attacks, and financial resources to fund the projects selected by citizens."
-In addition, there are generally two approaches through which participatory budgeting formulates: top-down and bottom-up.
-In the top-down approach, the adoption of participatory budgeting is required by the federal government (for example, as in Peru).
-In the bottom-up approach, local governments initiate participatory budgeting independent from the national agenda (such as in Porto Alegre); with this approach, NGO's and local organizations play crucial roles in mobilizing and informing the community members.

 Participatory budgeting processes do not adhere to strict rules, but they generally share several basic steps: